inBeat/inbeat-website/content/top-influencers/tiktok/travel/japan/tokyo/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Tokyo In 2023
+title: Top 10 Travel TikTok Influencers In Tokyo In 2024
 description: >-
-  Find top travel TikTok influencers in Tokyo in 2023.
+  Find top travel TikTok influencers in Tokyo in 2024.
 Most popular hashtags: #tiktok #japan #tokyo #travel.
 platform: TikTok
 hits: 5
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 5 TikTok influencers like this in Tokyo, Japan for you to collaborate.
+text_bottom: Our platform aggregates 5 TikTok influencers like this in Tokyo, Japan for you to work with.
 profiles:
   - username: "sugoimart"
     fullname: >-